xenomai-ci/xenomai/CONTRIBUTING.md

     - to certify the "Developer's Certificate of Origin", see below
     - check with your employer when not working on your own!

-- indicate if you think a patch fixes a bug present in a stable branch as well [*recomended*]
+- indicate if you think a patch fixes a bug present in a stable branch as well [*recommended*]
     - add a note to the cover letter of the patch series
     - or add some remark after the "---" separator of the patch itself